 As the image above shows, there's a drop down menu at the very top of the screen called [Business Type].
 In this image, mine is set to plumbing.
 Every value that I enter right now in any of the fields on this page, will only apply to my plumbing business type.
 By clicking on the drop down menu though, I can select a different business type such as electrical.

 If you want to change the rate for every business type, you'll need to go through and change the value in every single business type individually.
+Unless, you'd like all business types to have the same business information.
+Then, you can click the Copy Biz Info button.

 Now that you're in the proper business type, we'll move onto the next step.
 As demonstrated by the following image.